A few passages from

 “Philosophic Difference

-and Personal Development,”
+and Person-al Development,”

-which summary was published
+which abstract was published

 in